 What is a product design team?

 Let’s start from the beginning.
-A product design team is what gets you from early-stage product ideation to having a working AND useful product.
+At product design companies usually, the product design team is what gets you from early-stage product ideation to having a working AND useful product.
 Useful, from the users’ point of view.

 Product design is the process of identifying a market opportunity, a niche.
 Defining the problem that needs to be solved, developing a solution to that problem, and validating the solution with real users.
 The solution being the digital product.